 A hotel’s business mix is commonly comprised of a different percentage of segments, such as business and leisure travelers.
-These segments of travelers are two separate entities that have different wants, needs and travel patterns.
+These segments of travelers are two separate entities that have different wants, needs, and travel patterns.
 A better understanding of your business mix of leisure and business travelers can ultimately lead to more success for your hotel if action is taken according to their preferences.
-Here are some important points to understand about business and leisure travelers and a few ways for hoteliers to cater to these two segments.
+Here are some crucial points to understand about business and leisure travelers and a few ways for hoteliers to cater to these two segments.

 Understanding Business Travelers:

-- Location is key: While traveling for business, travelers are at the beck and call of scheduled meetings, presentations, etc.; which is precisely why a hotel’s location is one of the top priorities for business travelers.
+- Location is key: While traveling for business, travelers are at the beck and call of scheduled meetings, presentations, etc., which is precisely why a hotel’s location is one of the top priorities for business travelers.
 Their hotel options are limited, as they demand a convenient location that is close to their conference or convention venue that will allow them to go to their meeting point in a short time frame.
-It is important for hotels that are close to convention centers or other meeting areas to put a large emphasis on their location to draw in business travelers to their hotel.
+It is essential for hotels that are close to convention centers or other meeting areas to put a significant emphasis on their location to draw in business travelers to their hotel.

 - Emphasize the necessity for all-inclusive amenities: Hotels that offer all of the necessary amenities that business travelers need to prepare for their work in the morning is of great importance.
-Amenities like continental breakfast, a coffee maker, ironing board with iron and more necessary amenities for the morning prep are essential for business travelers.
+Amenities like continental breakfast, a coffee maker, an ironing board with iron, and more necessary amenities for the morning prep are essential for business travelers.
 After a long day of work, business travelers also desire a seamless way to unwind in their hotel room.
-Not having a stocked minibar, functional air conditioner or fully equipped bathroom will not have business travelers returning to your hotel for their next business venture.
+Not having a stocked minibar, functional air conditioner, or fully equipped bathroom will not have business travelers returning to your hotel for their next business venture.

 Understanding Leisure Travelers

-- Strong consideration for reviews and recommendations: When deciding on a place to stay, leisure travelers turn to their family, friends, colleagues and online reviews for recommendations more so than business travelers who rely on company recommendations and also online reviews.
+- Strong consideration for reviews and recommendations: When deciding on a place to stay, leisure travelers turn to their family, friends, colleagues, and online reviews for recommendations more so than business travelers who rely on company recommendations and also online reviews.
 As stated by Google’s Traveler Study, 82% of leisure travelers consider reviews to be very to somewhat important, compared to 77% of business travelers.
 For leisure travelers, a large amount of negative reviews removes a hotel from their choice set, but would otherwise prefer to pay the lowest price.
 Therefore, it is imperative for hoteliers to regularly respond to reviews and resolve issues that are presented to them through travel review websites.
-Additionally, since leisure travelers also rely on recommendations of those closest to them, a hotel referral program can offer great benefits.
-For example, a points-based system which offers discounts or upgrades for guests that recommend their family and friends to stay at the hotel is another viable method for hotels to gain more business.
+Additionally, since leisure travelers also rely on recommendations of those closest to them, a hotel referral program can offer significant benefits.
+For example, a points-based system that provides discounts or upgrades for guests that recommend their family and friends to stay at the hotel is another viable method for hotels to gain more business.

 - Desires extra on-site hotel facilities: Leisure travelers have a greater appreciation for the extra “frills” that hotels offer to their guests.
 For example, a hotel that offers a pool, fitness area or a restaurant receives a lot more bonus points for leisure travelers.
 Therefore, it makes it no secret that hotels that offer extra facilities and amenities are much more appealing to leisure travelers than hotels that don’t offer these extras.
-Business travelers on the other hand, do not put as much emphasis on these hotel extras than leisure travelers do.
-So, if your business mix is mostly comprised of leisure travelers, it is beneficial to highlight your hotel’s extra facilities and amenities to attract these type of guests.
+Business travelers, on the other hand, do not put as much emphasis on these hotel extras as leisure travelers do.
+So, if your business mix is mostly comprised of leisure travelers, it is beneficial to highlight your hotel’s extra facilities and amenities to attract these types of guests.